Giovanni Spampinato: Death

 Roberto Campria confronted Giovanni Spampinato around the corner from a prison in Ragusa, Italy, and Campria shot him six times with a Smith & Wesson revolver while Spampinato was inside of his white Fiat Cinquecento shortly before 11 p.m., 27 October 1972.
 Campria then went to the prison and confessed to the murder.
 He said he acted out in a fit of rage due to Spampinato falsely accusing him of his Mafia work.
 Although Campria was originally sentenced to 24 years, his sentence was reduced to 14 years on appeal, but he served only eight years.

 Context

 The city scape of Ragusa, Italy at night.

-The Sicilian Mafia, also known as, Cosa Nostra ("Our Thing"), not only killed Spampinato but 12 other journalists as well.
+The Sicilian Mafia, also known as Cosa Nostra ("Our Thing"), not only killed Spampinato but 12 other journalists as well.
 Cosimo Cristina was murdered in 1960 on railroad tracks by the mafia.
 Mauro De Mauro was disappeared in 1970 after uncovering details about the death of politician Enrico Mattei.
-Cristina, De Mauro and Spampinato worked also worked at L'Ora.
+Cristina, De Mauro and Spampinato also worked at L'Ora.
 This newspaper, under the leadership of Vittorio Nisticò, published anti-Mafia information.
 Other journalists killed by the Sicilian mafia were Giuseppe Impastato, murdered in 1978, Carmine "Mino" Pecorelli in 1979, Mario Francese in 1979, Giuseppe Fava in 1984, Giancarlo Siani in 1985, Mauro Rostagno in 1988, and Beppe Alfano in 1993.
 Those journalists were primarily working at the local level and were not nationally known.